Stocking Stuffers are always fun at Christmastime.

 iTunes, Book store, Coffee shop, Movie Theater, Sandwich shop, Home Improvement store, Beauty store, etc. There’s always something that someone enjoys and it’s thoughtful to make that a reality.

 Okay, I’m a pretty handy girl.
-My Dad taught me how to do a lot of things around the house, so our garage is well-shared when it comes to tools and gadgets.
+My Dad taught me how to do a lot of things around the house, so our garage is well-stocked when it comes to tools and gadgets.
 Christmas is a great time to stock up on things like:

 Bungee cords, Zip-ties, Tape (Duct, Masking, Electrical, Painters), Hex keys, Pocket screwdrivers, Mini LED flashlights, extra nuts/bolts/screws/nails, multitool, etc.